Promoting fairness and tackling inequality are at the heart of our values as an organisation.

 By law (Equality Act 2010) the Council is required to set at least one Equality Objective every four years.

-You can read a short summary of the consultation and the full report.
+You can also read a short summary of the consultation and full report.

 Equality, Diversity & Inclusion Policy

 Our Equality, Diversity and Inclusion Policy sets out our equality commitments to the people of Sheffield and our staff and how we will meet them.

 The Public Sector Equality Duty (Section 149 of the Equality Act 2010) covers councils and other public sector organisations such as the Police, health and schools.
 It also applies to organisations we contract with who are carrying functions on our behalf.

 The General Duty has 3 aims.
 It requires public bodies to have due regard to the need to: